jollopre/harmoniser/README.md

 MyPublisher.publish({ salute: "Hello World!" }.to_json, routing_key: "my_resource.foo.bar")
 ```

 The code above assumes that the exchange is already defined.
-We would like to emphasize that defining RabbitMQ topology (exchanges, queues and bindings) should be performed outside of the class whose role is purely focused on publishing.
+We emphasize that defining RabbitMQ topology (exchanges, queues, and bindings) should be performed outside of the class whose role is purely focused on publishing.
 For more details on how to define the topology, refer to [this example](examples/multicast.rb#L11-L19).

 ### RabbitMQ